-The Progress in International Reading Literacy Study is being conducted in 2016.
-NFER has been commissioned by the Department of Education to undertake the survey in Northern Ireland.
-In Northern Ireland pupils aged 9 – 10, that is Primary 6 pupils, will take part in the survey.
+The Progress in International Reading Literacy Study was conducted in 2016.
+NFER was commissioned by the Department of Education to undertake the survey in Northern Ireland.
+In Northern Ireland pupils aged 9 – 10, that is Primary 6 pupils, took part in the survey.

 What is the purpose of PIRLS?

-School participation is very important to ensure that we gather enough representative data in Northern Ireland to make the results of the study reliable.
-If your school has been selected to participate in the study, you will have received an invitation letter and information pack.
+School participation was very important to ensure that we gathered enough representative data in Northern Ireland to make the results of the study reliable.
+If your school was selected to participate in the study, you will have received an invitation letter and information pack.

-When the study is complete, we will provide you with information collected from the pupil questionnaire, for instance on attitudes to reading, to help you build a profile for your school, compared to other schools in Northern Ireland.
+Now the study is complete, we will be providing you with information collected from the pupil questionnaire, for instance on attitudes to reading, to help you build a profile for your school, compared to other schools in Northern Ireland.
 Feedback from schools involved in previous international studies indicated that they found this information both interesting and useful for the purpose of self-evaluation.

-All pupils and schools who take part will receive a certificate to recognise their participation.
-As a recognition of the additional organisation which may have to be done by the school contact, you will also be paid for one day of teacher supply cover.
+All pupils and schools who took part will have received a certificate to recognise their participation.
+As a recognition of the additional organisation which may have had to be done by the school, you will also have been paid for one day of teacher supply cover.

 The NFER adheres strictly to the Data Protection Act and, to ensure confidentiality, no information concerning individual pupils, teachers or schools will be identified in any report.